 Since the glowplug and fuel combination used may have a marked effect on performance and reliability, it would be worthwhile to experiment with different plug types.
-An O.S.
-No.8 glowplug is supplied with the engine.
-Recommended O.S. plugs are the No.8 and A5.
+Recommended O.S. plugs are No.8 and No.10 (Former A5)

 Carefully install plug finger-tight, before final tightening with the correct size plug wrench.